kmiller24/sql-basketball-operations/README.md

 ### 🚨 The Business Problem

-The St. Louis Archers needed a unified way to evaluate their franchise health.
+The St. Louis Archers (fictional basketball team) needed a unified way to evaluate their franchise health.
 The raw data was scattered across ticket sales, merchandise transactions, staff evaluations, and on court player stats.
 Ownership needed a single pane of glass to see if the team was overpaying underperforming players, which staff members were hidden gems, and exactly what drove our stadium revenue.

 ### 🏗️ The Data Architecture